hanmd82/loopback.io/pages/en/lb4/Decorator.md

     }
   ```

-  An example can be found in [Writing Controller methods](controller.htm#Writing-Controller-methods)
+  More example can be found in [Writing Controller methods](controller.htm#Writing-Controller-methods)

 ## Dependency Injection